 The watch also has lots of features which tell you about your form and fitness such as the VO2 max estimator.
 Thanks to Firstbeat technology and algorithms, Fenix 5 crunches data, including your running speed, beats per minute and heart rate variability to estimate the maximum volume of oxygen you can consume per minute.
 Other fitness metrics include recovery advisor with a recovery timer and recovery check, plus a Race Predictor, which estimates your ideal finish time based on your current VO2 max number and much more.
 An update enabled the device to monitor all day stress and track reps and sets in the gym.

-The new Vivosmart 4 also offers something called Body Resources.
+The recently released Forerunner 945 also offers something called Body Resources.
 This lets you know when to push hard and when to rest by using a combination of stress, heart rate variability (HRV), sleep and activity data.
-And than there are other Firstbeat metrics which cannot be found on any Garmin devices.
-This includes a physical activity score and sleep quality assessment.
+Plus it has Heat and Altitude Acclimation, Training Load Focus, Training Effect Labels and more.
+All of these will surely make their way to the Fenix 6.

 Perhaps more interestingly, the Suunto Fitness 3 is taking physiological analytics from Firstbeast to offer a 7-day training plan that is automatically created by the watch based on a user’s fitness level and overall exercise history.
 Miss a few sessions or push a bit too hard?
 No worries, the timepiece will adjust your training plan accordingly.
 This is the future and something we may see on the Fenix 6.

 Running power from the wrist is also a possibility.
 We’ve seen this on the Polar Vantage V. This is a single digit for runners that accounts for terrain, form, and fatigue and tells them how hard to move.
 There are third party sensors that can do this such as Stryd, but Garmin could follow Polar’s lead and do the calculations natively.